yoo2001818/Absorb/README.md

 # Absorb
-An agar.io like clone to test ECS framework
+An agar.io like clone for testing ECS framework

 # Building
 You need Grunt to build the project.